 07. Adobe XD

-An all-in-one tool for UX designers, Adobe XD (short for experience design) has been making big waves since its release in March this year.
+An all-in-one tool for UX designers, Adobe XD (short for experience design) has been making big waves since its release last March.
 The company's response to the rise of Sketch, Adobe XD is currently free to use for Creative Cloud customers, but doesn't actually feel much like a normal CC app.

 Like its rival, XD has a very stripped down, minimal interface (its toolbar has just seven buttons), which makes it easy to pick up and run with.

 Far from the learning curve involved with the likes of Photoshop and Illustrator, then, you can start churning out wireframes and functional prototypes in minutes.
 You can see Adobe XD in action in the video above.